Dyalog/OSS-Projects/README.md

 Join the vibrant APL community at APL Orchard to connect with enthusiasts and mentors!

-# Finalised Ideas for GSoC 2025
+# Project list for GSoC 2025

 ## Make the TryAPL front end mobile friendly
 - Project: TryAPL Front End